Toyota Motor Manufacturing Kentucky: Environmental traits

 TMMK was designated as a "zero landfill facility" in 2005.
 The designation means that all of the waste produced on-site is either recycled or reused and nothing is sent to landfills.
 Waste is composted, totalling three tons per day with excess capacity — enough that the previous manufacturing headquarters of TEMA, about an hour's drive to the north in Erlanger, Kentucky, would send their waste down for compost.
 The headquarters has recently relocated to Plano, TX.

 The grounds also sports a very large vegetable garden.
 In 2005, the produce produced at TMMK helped a nearby charitable organization, God's Pantry, distribute 2.5 million pounds (1100 t) of produce, exceeding its yearly goal by 2 million pounds (930 t).
 The garden also produces a full crop of pumpkins used at the Toyota Child Development Center for carving at Halloween, and corn which enhances the compost pile.

 Products produced

-The best selling car in the United States, the Toyota Camry, is manufactured in Georgetown, Kentucky.
+The best selling sedan in the United States, the Toyota Camry, is manufactured in Georgetown, Kentucky.